sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onedrive-document-translation.md

 - **Multiple points of access**: OneDrive document translation can be accessed via **My files** in OneDrive, viewer after opening the document, and **Quick access** to your SharePoint Online library.
 For more information about document translation for SharePoint Online, see [Overview of document translation in Microsoft Syntex](/microsoft-365/syntex/translation-overview).
 - **Request multiple languages per translation**: You can select up to 10 languages per document translation.
 - **Translation of different file types**: Translate various file types.
-[Supported file types](#supported-file-types), include .docx, .pdf, .pptx, and more.
+[Supported file types](#supported-file-types) include .docx, .pdf, .pptx, and more.
 - **Video transcripts and captions**: The translation feature also supports translating video transcripts and closed caption files.
 For more information, see [Transcript Translations in Stream for SharePoint](https://support.microsoft.com/office/microsoft-syntex-pay-as-you-go-transcript-translations-in-stream-for-sharepoint-2e34ad1b-e213-47ed-a806-5cc0d88751de).

 ---